mbezjak/kin/README.md

 In order to simplify configuration process `kin` uses the fact that jenkins/hudson store their job configuration in XML file.
 So when you create new job named `foo` via web interface jenkins stores job configuration in `$JENKINS_HOME/jobs/foo/config.xml` file. `$JENKINS_HOME` location can vary.
-For jenkins installed by DEB package on Ubuntu it's `/var/lib/jenkins`.
+Jenkins installed by DEB package on Ubuntu uses `/var/lib/jenkins`.
 Running jenkins standalone uses `$HOME/.jenkins`.
 More information on [jenkins wiki page](https://wiki.jenkins-ci.org/display/JENKINS/Administering+Jenkins).
-The same rule applies for hudson aswell.
+The same rule applies for hudson.

 To create jenkins/hudson job configuration via `kin` you need to write `build.kin` file and create necessary templates.
 Usually one per project type (ant, maven, gradle, grails, etc.) though that is completely up to you.

 ## Creating job templates
 Easiest way to create a template is to use jenkins/hudson web interface.
-Simply create a new job and configure it the way you'd like.
-Afterwards copy job configuration into `*.tpl` file.
+Create a new job and configure it the way you'd like.
+Afterwards, copy created job configuration into `*.tpl` file.
 For example, for maven project named `foo` copy `$JENKINS_HOME/jobs/foo/config.xml` into `maven.tpl`.
 Now edit template by replacing variable configuration properties with `$name`.
 It will make more